saranshbansal/learn-aws/LAST_MINUTE_TIPS.md

   - **Use a dead-letter queue** – If you’re using Amazon S3 and Amazon EventBridge (Amazon CloudWatch Events), configure your function with a dead letter queue to catch any events that are discarded due to constant throttles.
 This can protect your data if you’re seeing significant throttling.
   - **Request a service quota increase** – you can reach AWS support to request for a higher service quota for concurrent executions.
 - **Step Functions** - If you want to manage multiple Lambda functions that invoke one another, use `Step Functions` which use `State Machine`, a technique in modeling systems whose output depends on the entire history of their inputs, not just on the most recent input.
 In this case, the Lambda functions invoke one another, creating a large state machine.
+- There are two types of authorization available for Lambda function URLs:
+  - **AWS_IAM**  – the function URL can only be invoked by an IAM user or role with the necessary permissions.
+This can be useful in cases where you need to restrict access to the Lambda function to a specific set of users or roles within your organization.
+  - **NONE** – anyone can invoke the Lambda function using the URL.
+This approach can be useful in cases where you want to make the Lambda function publicly accessible and do not require any additional authentication or authorization beyond the URL.
+However, you may still need to validate the incoming requests in the Lambda function to ensure that the request comes from a trusted source.

 ## DynamoDB